fabiolnh/kubernetes/README.md

 ```

 ## Important:
-- RepicaSet does not change version of pods during apply. (we have to delete pods.
-That´s why we use Deployment)
+- RepicaSet does not change versions of pods during applyment. (we have to delete pods.
+That's why we use Deployment)
 - Deployment -> ReplicaSet -> Pod
 - Service: First Gateway for the Application.
 Acts like a Load Balancer
 - The object "Secret" is not so safe.